lrusso/LRussoWeb/README.md

 ### Cross-Platform Tetris Game

-Enjoy a classic with a modern twist!
 This project includes a fully functional **Tetris game** meticulously designed for **cross-platform compatibility**.
 Whether you're on a desktop computer, a smartphone, or a tablet, the game adapts seamlessly to your screen size and input method, offering an engaging and responsive gaming experience across all devices.

 ### Cross-Platform Taipei Game